Partial Quantifier Elimination By Certificate Clauses: Invariant Generation For Bug Detection

-Here we describe a few ways of using property generation.
-One of them is to target a particular part of the circuit $N$ e.g. a part that has been recently modified.
-In this case, one generates invariants by taking out clauses \ti{related} to this part as described in the previous subsection.
-(That is, single-clause invariants are extracted from local properties $H_k$ generated by PQE.)
-The obtained invariants are checked for being a bad property.
-The intuition here is as follows.
-Let $Q$ be an invariant obtained by taking out a clause $C$.
-The states falsifying $Q$ are unreachable due to the \ti{presence} of the clause $C$.
-So, if a part of $N$ is responsible for a bug of the second kind, taking out a clause $C$ related to this part may produce a \ti{bad} invariant.
-This intuition is substantiated in the next section.

-One more possible way to use property generation is to take out clauses according to some coverage metric.
-The idea here is to exploit the fact that by taking out different clauses one generates different properties ``covering'' different parts of the circuit $N$.
-An example of a coverage metric is presented in the next two sections.
+One of possible ways to use invariant generation is to take out clauses according to some coverage metric.
+The intuition here is based on the two observations below.
+Let $Q$ be an invariant obtained by taking a clause $C$ out of \prob{\Abs{k-1}}{F_k}.
+The first observation is that the states falsifying $Q$ are unreachable due to the \ti{presence} of $C$.
+So, if a part of the circuit $N$ is responsible for a bug of the second kind and $C$ is related to this part, taking out $C$ may produce an \ti{unwanted} invariant.
+This observation is substantiated in the next section.
+The second observation is that by taking out different clauses one generates different invariants ``covering'' different parts of the circuit $N$.
+An example of a coverage metric is presented in the next section.
 There we take out the clauses containing an unquantified variable of \prob{\Abs{k-1}}{F_k} (i.e. a state variable of the $k$-th time frame).
-One can view such a choice of clauses as a way to cover the entire design in terms of \ti{latches}.
+One can view such a choice of clauses as a way to cover the design in terms of \ti{latches}.